-Methodology Activity Description No. of hours Face-to-face classes about the theoretical Theoretical classes (Large groups) Lectures by teachers, in which the participation of students in the classroom (discussions) is encouraged.
-Foundations and theoretical approaches Presentation and discussion of reports by students and practical contents of the Practical classes (Small Problems and case studies: approaches and solutions to specific problems related to the subject.
-9 course. groups) Development of IT skills for subject-specific software.
-7 Individual / autonomous work of the student Individual preparation of essays on theory and practical applications (following tutor's suggestions).
+Methodology Activity Description No. of hours Face-to-face classes about the theoretical and practical contents of the course.
+Theoretical classes (Large groups) Lectures by teachers, in which the participation of students in the classroom (discussions) is encouraged.
+Foundations and theoretical approaches Presentation and discussion of reports by students 36 Practical classes (Small groups) Problems and case studies: approaches and solutions to specific problems related to the subject.
+9 Development of IT skills for subject-specific software.
+9 Individual / autonomous work of the student Individual preparation of essays on theory and practical applications (following tutor's suggestions).
 Autonomous study of subject contents.
 Documentation.
 Background reading, e.g. articles.
 Use of IT.
 Problem solving and case-study preparation.
 Theoretical (concepts and principles) and practical contents of the subject.
 Students independently explore topics not covered by lectures.
 105